sjg2203/EEG_PTZ/README.md

 This pipeline is optimised for Python 3.10.10 and above and was tested on Windows and macOS ARM.

 All dependencies are listed in [requirements](requirements.txt).

+# Citation

+To cite this pipeline, please use this paper as reference:

+    Vallat, Raphael, and Matthew P. Walker.
+"An open-source, high-performance tool for automated sleep staging."
+Elife 10 (2021). doi: https://doi.org/10.7554/eLife.70092